efeari/Tweetify/README.md

 # tweetify

+Unfortunately, Tweetify was banned on Twitter without any explanations

 A repository to tweet random suggestions from users playlists or liked songs. <br />
 Check it out in action! https://twitter.com/Tweetify_Bot <br />